MileHacker Logo

 • Autumn (September-November): Medium-weight sweaters, long-sleeved shirts, medium-weight jacket.
 Warmer coat for late autumn evenings.

-• Winter (December-February): Heavy coat, sweaters, long johns, scarves, Gloves, and a Warm hat.
+• Winter (December-February): Heavy coat, sweaters, thermal underwear, scarves, Gloves, and a Warm hat.

 • Waterproof shoes or boots are good for rainy season and winter.